Irish rival leaders to sign off on initial government deal

 That leaves the Green Party, which has 12 seats, and the centre-left Labour and Social Democrat parties, with six seats each, as the only viable partners.
 All three have so far shown little enthusiasm, although one of the Social Democrat’s co-leaders said on Sunday it was open to looking at the document.

-Reporting by Padraic Halpin; Editing by Nick Tattersall
+Reporting by Padraic Halpin; Editing by Nick Tattersall and Jonathan Oatis